redpeacock78/line-sticker-downloder/README.md

 Options:
   -V, --version    output the version number
-  -a, --animation  With animation stickers (APNG)
-  -g, --gif        With animation stickers (GIF)
-  -s, --sound      With sound(animation) stickers sound (m4a) -d --dir <dir>   Specify the directory where you want to store the data -c, --custom     Custom sticker download Only
-  -m, --manga      Manga sticker download Only
-  -h, --help       display help for command
+  -d --dir <dir>   Specify the directory where the data is stored (default: ./) -a, --animation  Save the animation stickers as APNG -e, --effect     Save the effect stickers as APNG -g, --gif        Convert animation stickers or effect stickers to GIF and save -s, --sound      Save sticker sounds with sound in m4a -c, --custom     Custom sticker download Only (cannot be used in conjunction with anything other than the -d option) -m, --manga      Manga sticker download Only (cannot be used in conjunction with anything other than the -d option) -h, --help       display help for command

 $ lsdl -a -g -s -d line/ 11978